Ijfine/Git-project-two/nony/git.md

 move into the folder (*cd DevOps*)

-then run the Git command (*git init*)
+then run the git command (*git init*)

 ![initializing Git repository](https://github.com/Ijfine/Git-project-two/assets/140953321/cc9ba28b-7242-4a34-b0ef-8706e506f9bf)

 ## Making commit

 **git commit** command captures the snapshot of your entire repository at a specific time.
 When a commit is created, it makes a record of exactly how all the files and directories looked at the moment of creation.
+There are options that you can include with *git commit*, **-m** option stands for message and **-a** option stands for all.

 create a file inside your working folder (*touch index.txt*)